SOCIETY ISLANDS

 DAY 6

-Once again, our priority is finding humpback whales.
-Our secondary option is to snorkel through a coral garden, where we can discover the wonderful natural ecosystem.
+Once again, our priority is finding wildlife.
+We will snorkel through a coral garden, where we can discover the wonderful natural ecosystem.
 The afternoon can be spent visiting the sting rays and black tip reef sharks in shallow water, a unique experience.
 That afternoon, a Polynesian lunch will be served on a private island (motu).
 The menu will include fish, chicken, shrimp, Polynesian vegetables, raw fish salad with coconut milk, coconut rice, Tahitian bread and tropical fruits.

 DAY 7

-Weather permitting, we will spend the morning in search of mother humpbacks and their calves.
+Weather permitting, we will spend the morning in search of eagle rays, mantas, and black tip sharks.
 That afternoon, we will sail back to Taha’a and enjoy the beautiful scenery.
 In the evening, we will experience a traditional Polynesian Barbecue with traditional hula and fire dancing as well as a buffet of delicious local fish, pineapples, coconuts, sweet potatoes, and salads.

 DAY 8